houey/awesome-service-control-policies/README.md

 ## why?

 Service Controls Policies are arguably the most effective preventative guardrail for AWS Organizations and the member accounts within.
-Many individuals have shared their policies with all of us, lets try to make them a little easier to find.
+Many individuals have shared their policies and learnings with all of us, lets try to make them a little easier to find.

 AWS SCP Examples